General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Lipschitz continuous solution of the CAP in closed-form

-The starting point of our analysis is the observation that all the solutions $F \in \mathbb{R}^{3m\times1}$to equation \eqref{eq:mappingGeneral} can be written as the optimal solution $F^*$ plus a vector in the null-space of the matrix $M,$ i.e.
+All the solutions $F \in \mathbb{R}^{3m\times1}$ to equation \eqref{eq:Jtheta} can be written as the optimal solution $F^*$ plus a vector in the null-space of the matrix $M,$ i.e.

 where $z\in Ker\{M\}$ and $M^{\dagger} \in \mathbb{R}^{3m\times6}$.
-The main idea of the proposed solution is to use the vectors of the null space to ``smooth" the optimal mapping \eqref{eq:pseudoInv}.
+The main idea of the proposed solution is to use the vectors of the nullspace to ``smooth" the optimal mapping \eqref{eq:pseudoInv}.
 In particular the idea is to build a suboptimal mapping in the form

 where $F^{*} = M^{\dagger}\tau_d$ and $s(\tau_d)=[s_1^T(\tau_d),\dots,s_m^T(\tau_d)]^T$ is a function $ s(\cdot): \mathbb{R}^{6} \rightarrow Ker\{M\}$ that generates a smoothing vector designed to ensure the continuity of the vector $\theta$.
-This condition translates the continuity of $\hat{F}$ vector of the orientation of all the actuators defined as $ \hat{F} = [\hat{F}_1,\dots,\hat{F}_m]$ with $ \hat{F}_j\in \mathbb{R}^{3\times1}$ :
+This condition translates the continuity of $\hat{F}$, vector of the orientation of all the actuators defined as $ \hat{F} = [\hat{F}_1,\dots,\hat{F}_m]$ with $ \hat{F}_j\in \mathbb{R}^{3\times1}$ :